Mukluk: Manufacture

-Usually, the uppers of summer kamik are made ringed seal skin, while the soles are made of bearded seal, which is tougher.
+Usually, the uppers of summer kamik are made from ringed seal skin, while the soles are made of bearded seal skin, which is tougher.
 Winter kamik are often made of caribou leg fur; caribou, unlike seals, rely on fur rather than blubber for insulation, so their fur is warmer.

 The skin requires laborious preparation.
 Seals must be skinned, and the skins blubbered, washed in dish soap, scraped to clean them, hung to drain, and then stretched to dry outside.
 The skins may be bleached in the sun, and for summer kamik, they are generally scraped clean of fur to allow watertight stitching.
 Blind-stitching (not piercing the full depth of the skin) with sinew, which shrinks when wet, helps keep mukluks watertight.
 Commercial boots of modern materials will often require seam-sealing after purchase if they are to be fully waterproof.

-For insulation, mukluks may be lined with furs such as caribou, rabbit, fox and raccoon.
+For insulation, mukluks may be lined with furs such as caribou, Arctic hare, Arctic fox and more modern imports such as raccoon or rabbit.
 Commercial sheepskin may be used to line and sole boots, as of the first decade of the 20th century.
 Down, polyester, and closed-celled EVA foam is also used in soft-soled boots.
 The inner boot may also be made of textile, or wool felt.